ysyk2021/the-ai-stress-management-companion-techniques-and-strategies-to-manage-stress-with-technology/src/chapter-5.md

-Chapter: Integrating AI into Your Stress Management Strategy
+Integrating AI into Your Stress Management Strategy
 ============================================================

 Integrating AI technology into your stress management strategy can be an effective way to manage stress and improve overall wellbeing.
 In this chapter, we will explore how to develop a personalized stress management plan, create an efficient workflow with AI tools, and best practices for combining AI and traditional stress management techniques.